NVIDIA/deepops/examples/kubeflow-pipeline-deploy/README.md

 1. Deploy Kuberenetes following [the DeepOps Kubernetes deployment guide](../../docs/kubernetes-cluster.md)
 2. Deploy Kubeflow following [the DeepOps Kubeflow deployment guide](../../docs/kubeflow.md)
-3. Configure and deploy an NFS server using the

 3. Uncomment the below three lines in `config/group_vars/all.yml
 ```sh
 # NFS Server